swcarpentry/r-novice-inflammation/episodes/10-supp-addressing-data.md

 teaching: 20
 exercises: 0
 questions:
-- "FIXME"
+- "What are the different methods for accessing parts of a data frame?"
 objectives:
-- "Understand the 3 different ways R can address data inside a data frame."
+- "Understand the three different ways R can address data inside a data frame."
 - "Combine different methods for addressing data with the assignment operator to update subsets of data."
 keypoints:
-- "FIXME"
+- "Data in data frames can be addressed by index (slicing), by logical vector, or by name (columns only)."
+- "Use the `$` operator to address a column by name."
 ---

 R is a powerful language for data manipulation.
-There are 3 main ways for addressing data inside R objects.
+There are three main ways for addressing data inside R objects.

 * By index (slicing)
 * By logical vector